Job Title: Shelter Manager

 - Excellent interpersonal skills, diplomacy, and persuasion skills

-- High standard of spoken and written Kurdish and English; Arabic a plus
+- Excellent communication skills with a high standard of spoken and written English; Kurdish or Arabic a plus

 - Good computer skills, including the use of email and Microsoft Word and Excel